 The visual impact of a geothermal energy installation is minimal, as it is an installation underground.

-Can Be Used for Heating and Cooling
+6. It Is Helpful for Heating and Cooling

-In the case of air conditioning, it is usually done with underfloor heating.
-No need for fans or interior devices in the rooms or outdoors, just a pump.
+In the case of air conditioning, it is usually done with underfloor heating—no need for fans or interior devices in the rooms or outdoors, just a pump.